Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ### Education
 ###### Requires a University building in settlement
 You receive education at a university for a language or tool to gain proficiency.
-This typically takes 10 weeks, but this time is reduced by a number of weeks equal to your character's Intelligence modifier if positive at a minimum of 1 week.
-Education in these classes requires a fee of 25gp per week.
+This typically takes 10 downtimes, but this time is reduced by a number of downtimes equal to your character's Intelligence modifier if positive at a minimum of 1 downtime.
+Education in these classes requires a fee of 25gp per downtime.

 ### Gambling
 ###### Optionally enabled by an Establishment's Demesne Effect
-You spend a week mingling with those who find thrill or opportunity in games of chance, reading your opponents in tests of luck and skill.
+You spend a downtime mingling with those who find thrill or opportunity in games of chance, reading your opponents in tests of luck and skill.

 * A character gambling in their downtime puts forward a wager of their desired gold amount and makes three checks:
   * `Wisdom (Insight)`,